Predicting how every Premier League team will line up in 2025/26

 West Ham

-Graham Potter he can finally bring success to West Ham in his first full season in charge but losing Kudus to Spurs will not have helped his cause.
+Graham Potter will be desperate to prove he can finally bring success to West Ham in his first full season in charge but losing Kudus to Spurs will not have helped his cause.

-Still, star man and captain Jarrod Bowen is still in West London and capable of firing them back into the top half but the Hammers will still be keen to add some recruits before the window closes.
+Still, star man and captain Jarrod Bowen is still in East London and capable of firing them back into the top half but the Hammers made some much-needed acquisitions before the window closed.

 Wolves